 .
 The Project Stream is open to individual artists and community groups who apply for support of an arts-related project with strong public impact.
 Twenty-four 2013-2014 PPA Projects are reaching a wide range of constituents, from young children to senior citizens, and these activities engage audiences through exhibitions, concerts, workshops, and performances.

-.
-To apply for the 2014-2015 Project Stream, grant applicants are encouraged to attend one of the Arts Council's May planning workshops to review the state guidelines and learn the best practices for completing the application.
-Attendence is free but registration is required.
-Include your name and/or organization, location, and a brief description of your project.
+To apply for the 2014-2015 Project Stream, grant applicants are encouraged to attend one of the Arts Council's planning workshops to review the best practices for completing the application.
+For online support, visit the PPA Project Stream Prezi.
+The Prezi was developed by the PCA and requires Adobe Flash Player and has optional audio.

 .
 The Program Stream offers ongoing organizational support to nonprofit arts programs with an established history of PCA project support.
 Pennsylvania Partners in the Arts, as a partnership initiative of the Pennsylvania Council on the Arts, permits applicants only by invitation.
 Click to view the 16 deserving organizations awarded these funds in our region for 2014-2015 and link to their websites.
 For information,